aspnetzero/documents/doc/Development-Guide-Rad-Tool.md

  If your project is version 5.1.0+, all you have to do is just instal the **ASP.NET Zero Power Tools** extension on Visual Studio from https://marketplace.visualstudio.com/items?itemName=Volosoft.AspNetZeroPowerTools.

- If your project is below verion 5.1.0, you have to copy the AspNetZeroRadTool folder to your own project from a newly downloaded 5.1.0+ project.
+ If your project is below version 5.1.0, you have to copy the AspNetZeroRadTool folder to your own project from a newly downloaded 5.1.0+ project.

  This tool doesn't support versions before v5.0.0.